Intravenous (IV) Therapy And Vein Access Market

 -

-In March 2022, PAVmed Inc., a diversified commercial-stage medical technology company, announced that physicians at Clinica Porto Azul in Barranquilla, Colombia, successfully performed the first human implants of its PortIO Intraosseous Infusion System in three patients.
-This procedure was part of the company's IRB-approved first-in-human (FIH) clinical study, which will involve up to 40 patients.
+In March 2022, PAVmed Inc., a diversified commercial-stage medical technology company, revealed that doctors at Clinica Porto Azul in Barranquilla, Colombia, successfully carried out the first human implants of its PortIO Intraosseous Infusion System in three patients.
+This marked the launch of the company’s IRB-approved first-in-human (FIH) clinical trial, which plans to include up to 40 participants.

 -